Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding

 \subsection{Participants}

 Forty-two participants (mean age = 19.6 years; 67\% female) were recruited from the university community and received course credit or a \$10/hour gift card.
-The study was approved by the institutional ethics review board (Protocol No.\ [redacted]), and all participants provided informed consent.
+The study was approved by the Institutional Review Board (IRB) of the University of California, Santa Barbara (Protocol No.\ 68-26-0182), and all participants provided informed consent.